Calvin-Data-Science/data202/web/index.md

 * 20% Quizzes
 * 20% Project 1
 * 25% Project 2
-* 10% Participation
+* 10% Participation (reading journals and nano-feedback)

+We will be using [Moodle](http://moodle.calvin.edu/) for submitting and grading assignments.
+If something on Moodle doesn't seem right or disagrees with this syllabus (e.g., wrong due date / time), please let me know and assume that Moodle is wrong.

 ## Due Dates

-Although the schedule of topics and readings may shift (since this is my first time running this course in this format), I want to make sure those shifts don't hinder your ability to plan.
-So due dates will follow a consistent rhythm:
+Due dates will follow a consistent rhythm:

 * Each week's lab (if applicable) will be due at noon the day after the lab (typically Tuesday at noon, since labs will typically be on Mondays).
-* Homework and project check-ins will be due on Thursdays at 10pm.
+* Homework and project milestones will be due on Thursdays at 10pm.
 * Reading / watching journals will be due by the beginning of the class where they're discussed.
 (This is *not* worth an all-nighter.
 Get some sleep.)

 Late assignments make it harder for us to give feedback fairly and efficiently, so any late assignment risks receiving a grade of 0 at the staff's discretion.
 If you anticipate needing to submit an assignment late, please let us know at least 24 hours in advance and we can discuss.
 However, the lowest 2 of each of labs and homework will be dropped.